OhMariaaaz/OhMariaaaz/README.md

 # Opa, hello! 👋 I'm Maria.

-Junior developer in transition.
-I'm already the black sheep of the family anyway, what do I have to lose? 🐑

-I'm focused on turning complex data into clear insights.
+Junior developer in transition. 🐑 I'm focused on turning complex data into clear insights.
 Currently obsessed with building a solid foundation in **Data Engineering** and **DBA** tasks.

 ---
 ### 🛠 Tech Stack: